Heritage Crafts

 Local forms

 Beadworking has extensive social, economic and religious meanings and functionalities.
-Because of that the beading products and processes have multiple distinct forms and patterns around the globe.
+Due to this, beading products and processes have multiple distinct forms and patterns around the globe.
 The local forms are varied from small decorative single beads that at a time served as a currency (called chevrons) through to lighabi, beaded girl’s aprons used in South Africa and Zimbabwe.

 Sub-crafts